klaytn/kips/KIPs/kip-7-fungible_token.md

 ### Differences with ERC-20
 This section describes the differences between KIP-7 and ERC-20.
-- More optional functions are included (e.g. mint, burn and pause extensions)
+- More optional functions are included (e.g. mint, burn and pause extensions).
 - Every token transfer/mint/burn MUST be tracked by event logs.
 This means that a Transfer event MUST be emitted for any action related to transfer/mint/burn.
 - The [KIP-13](https://klaytn.github.io/kips/KIPs/kip-interface_query_standard) interface for each method group MUST be implemented.